 For example, if you have a 16’ tall frame, with (4) beam levels rated at 3,000 lbs. each, the total frame capacity need will be 12,000 lbs.
 The spacing of the beams may impact the frame design.
 If the maximum distance between levels is 8’, then the gauge of the frame will most likely be increased as opposed to a configuration where the maximum distance is 4’.

 There are several factors that impact the capacity ratings for both frames and beams.
 The strength of the steel used to fabricate the racking components has a significant impact.
 Steel thickness, or gauge, will also impact the capacity of these components.
 Also, each manufacturer will have different section properties that affect their rated capacities.

-Slab and soil conditions, seismic requirements, and potential rack damage should also be considered when designing your storage system.
+You should consider slab and soil conditions, seismic requirements, and potential rack damage when designing your storage system.
 To ensure your system is safe and compliant with all applicable building codes, consult a professional.

 Now that you have a better understanding of rack capacities, we’d appreciate the opportunity to help you with the next step in your research, whether that be more information or a quote request.

-Fill in the ‘Submit Your Inquiry’ form to give us a better idea of your needs, and we’ll contact you to help with any further questions or requirements you have.
+Fill in the ‘Submit Your Inquiry’ form to give us a better idea of your needs.
+We’ll then contact you to help with any further questions or requirements you have.